 What I can do

-Auditing, content review, ‘expert eye’ or ‘critical friend’ services before you launch!
+- Auditing, content review, ‘expert eye’ or ‘critical friend’ before you launch!

 My approach

-• Any programmes or interventions should be able to measure the change they seek to make, beyond ‘awareness.’
+- Any programmes or interventions should be able to measure the change they seek to make.
+We are no longer in the ‘awareness’ era!

-• I typically use the psycho-socio-ecological model of Violence Against Women to design and assess how an intervention can make change at different levels.
-Questions I will ask:
+- I typically use the psycho-socio-ecological model for preventing Gender-based Violence Against Women to design and assess how an intervention can make change at different levels.

 Advisory Positions